maxbaun/ssn-validator/README.md

 - Ability to upload a CSV to import data into the system

 @TODO -
-- plugin options
--- recaptcha code
--- search page
--- results page
+- label attribute for search form shortcode